Bullo Pill Railway: Development

 Bullo Pill, on the Severn near Newnham, originally a small tidal creek off the main river used for boat building, was developed by building a dock basin with lock gates, and wharfs for loading goods for shipment.
 Coal and stone from the Forest could be loaded at the dock and exported on the Severn trows up or down the river.
 In addition there was a flow of barges carrying coal across the river to Framilode and then along the Stroudwater Canal to Brimscombe, Stroud and Chalford.

-A private railway was built from Bullo Pill to Cinderford Bridge, a distance of nearly four and a half miles; when it was nearly complete, the Bullo Pill Railway Company applied for an Act of Parliament in order to extend the railway a further two miles to the summit of the hill above Churchway Engine, and to make branches.
-The Royal Assent to the Act was made on 10 June 1809.
+A private railway was built from Bullo Pill to Cinderford Bridge, a distance of nearly four and a half miles; when it was nearly complete, the Bullo Pill Railway Company applied for an act of Parliament in order to extend the railway a further two miles to the summit of the hill above Churchway Engine, and to make branches.
+Royal assent to the Bullo Pill Railway Act 1809 (49 Geo.
+3. c. clviii) was given on 10 June 1809.

 The railway was of approximately 4 ft gauge, laid as a plateway, with rails of L-shaped section, spiked to stone blocks.
 Rails were supplied by the Ayleford Foundry, near Soudley; a branch line was constructed from the foundry.
 All traffic was horse-drawn, using privately owned four-wheeled wagons of an approved type, with an oak underframe supporting a hopper-shaped body, and with unflanged cast-iron wheels.
 The line was single, with frequent passing loops.

 The tunnel at Haie (or Hay) Hill was 1,083 yards long, completed in 1810; at the time it was the longest railway tunnel in the world.

 From Bullo Pill the line heads west for a mile to the entrance of Haie Hill Tunnel; emerging at the far end at Lower Soudley.
 From there, it follows the Cinderford valley northward through Upper Soudley, Cinderford Bridge and Bilson to Churchway.

 In 1811–12 there was an attempt to excavate a tunnel under the River Severn, apparently as an extension to the railway.
 The tunnel began on the bank between Bullo Pill and Newnham, and was intended to emerge on the far side near Arlingham.
-The tunnel had been extended 226 yards out, about half way, but an inrush of water in November 1812 meant work was abandoned.
+The tunnel had been extended 226 yards out, about halfway, but an inrush of water in November 1812 meant work was abandoned.

-In 1812 the Severn and Wye Railroad Company line was extended to meet the Bullo Pill Railway at Churchway, but there seems initially to have been little traffic passing between the two.
+In 1812 the Severn and Wye Railway line was extended to meet the Bullo Pill Railway at Churchway, but there seems initially to have been little traffic passing between the two.